Reading now: Understanding the turning circle: How to choose the right device

 An example:

-A compact crawler platform is used in a church to carry out painting or restoration work on high ceilings.
+A compact crawler boom lift is used in a church to perform painting or restoration work on high ceilings.
 The limited space between the pews and pillars hardly allows for large movements.
-Thanks to the rotating upper carriage and a turning circle that can be achieved practically while standing still, the crawler platform can be positioned precisely without damaging the delicate structures.
-This is a clear advantage over larger platforms that would simply be unsuitable for such narrow and demanding locations.
+Thanks to the rotating superstructure and a turning circle that can be achieved practically while stationary, the crawler boom lift can be positioned precisely without damaging the delicate structures.
+This is a clear advantage over larger platforms, which would be simply unsuitable for such tight and demanding locations.

 Devices with a small turning circle: advantages and areas of application

-Devices with a compact turning circle are indispensable, especially in environments with narrow access or obstacles.
-The turning circle is defined by the length of the chassis and the design of the steering system.
-The smaller it is, the better devices can work in tight spaces.
+Especially in environments with narrow access or obstacles, machines with a compact turning circle are indispensable.
+The turning circle is determined by the length of the chassis and the design of the steering system.
+The smaller the turning circle, the better the machines can work in tight spaces.

 Typical areas of application and examples:

-• Warehouses: Electric forklifts with a tight turning circle navigate effortlessly between shelves that are parallel to each other and significantly accelerate the flow of materials.
+• Warehouses: Electric forklifts with a tight turning circle navigate effortlessly between parallel racks and significantly accelerate material flow.

 • Indoors: Scissor lifts with compact chassis are perfect for working in confined indoor spaces such as shopping centers or event venues, where equipment also needs to move in narrow passageways.

-• Churches and historic buildings: Crawler platforms with a rotating structure and a small turning circle can be used precisely between pillars and pews without causing damage.
-Due to their low weight and compact design, they are ideal for sensitive floors.
+• Churches and historic buildings: Crawler platforms with a rotating structure and a tight turning radius can be used precisely between columns and pews without causing damage.
+Their low weight and compact design make them ideal for sensitive floors.

 • Industrial plants: Articulated boom lifts offer flexibility for maintenance work between machines, which are often arranged in parallel production lines.

-• Urban construction sites: Small, maneuverable platforms are ideal for working in inner cities where space is limited by narrow streets or parked vehicles.
-Here, the turning circle becomes the decisive factor for working safely and efficiently.
+• Urban construction sites: Small, maneuverable platforms are ideal for work in inner cities where space is limited by narrow alleys or parked vehicles.
+Here, the turning circle becomes a crucial factor for working safely and efficiently.

 • Private properties: Compact crawler platforms are suitable for gardening or facade work because they can move precisely in tight spaces.